Beyond the Valley of the Dolls: Casting

 The cast was composed almost entirely of unknowns.
 Meyer said that "Valley of the Dolls plus my own name will be enough".

-Meyer said even if Parkins had wanted to do the film they would not have used her because she was too costly to hire.
+Meyer said they would not have used Parkins if she had wanted to do the film because she was too costly to hire.

-Cynthia Myers was a playboy playmate hired to play one of the girls who realizes she's a lesbian.
+Cynthia Myers was a Playboy Playmate hired to play one of the girls who realizes she's a lesbian.
 In Meyer's comment: "It's a loving and tender thing.
 It's not The Killing of Sister George".

 Edy Williams was under contract to Fox at the time.

 Pam Grier made her film debut as an extra in a party scene.

 Shooting

 Meyer and Ebert kept the costs down by writing "97 percent of the film" for existing sets on the Fox backlot.
 Ebert said that Beyond the Valley of the Dolls seemed "like a movie that got made by accident when the lunatics took over the asylum".
 Ebert says Meyer "directed his actors with a poker face, solemnly discussing the motivations behind each scene.
 Some of the actors asked me whether their dialogue wasn't supposed to be humorous, but Meyer discussed it so seriously with them that they hesitated to risk offending him by voicing such a suggestion.
 The result is that BVD has a curious tone all of its own... from actors directed at right angles to the material".

-Because the film was put together so quickly, some plot decisions, such as the character Z-Man being revealed as a woman in drag, were made on the spot, without the chance to bring previous already-shot scenes into alignment with the new development.
-As they were shooting, the cast was uncertain whether the dialogue was intended to be comic or not, which would alter their approach to acting it.
-Because Meyer always discussed their roles and the film so seriously, they did not want to unintentionally insult him by asking, so they broached the question to Ebert, instead.
-Meyer's intention was to have the actors perform the material in a straightforward manner because "if the actors perform as if they know they have funny lines, it won't work".
+Because the film was put together so quickly, some plot decisions, such as the character Z-Man being revealed as a woman in drag, were made on the spot, without the chance to align previous already-shot scenes with the new development.
+As they were shooting, the cast was uncertain whether the dialogue was intended to be comic, which would alter their approach to acting it.
+Because Meyer always discussed their roles and the film so seriously, they did not want to unintentionally insult him by asking, so they broached the question to Ebert instead.
+Meyer intended to have the actors straightforwardly perform the material because "if the actors perform as if they know they have funny lines, it won't work".
 Ebert described the resulting tone as "curious".

 In 1980, Ebert looked back on the film and said of it:

 I think of it as an essay on our generic expectations.
 It's an anthology of stock situations, characters, dialogue, clichés and stereotypes, set to music and manipulated to work as exposition and satire at the same time; it's cause and effect, a wind-up machine to generate emotions, pure movie without message.